 The Company may be exposed to interest rate risk if there is a mismatch between the type (fixed or floating income, respectively interest) of assets and liabilities.
 The main assets of the Company are property (land or those under construction).
 It could be assumed that these assets are fixed-price or income because their price is not affected directly by changes in interest rates.
-The Company will seek to finance these assets in debt instruments, which also be fixed rate.
-Where this is not possible or not favorable to the company, it may use and a floating-rate debt.
+The Company will seek to finance these assets using debt instruments, which also are at a fixed interest rate.
+When this is not possible or not favorable to the company, it may use and floating-rate debt.
 In these cases the Company will constantly analyze forecasts on interest rates.
-In case of significant risks of a large increase in interest rates, which have a significant negative impact on profits of the company, it may use derivatives or other financial instruments to hedge this risk.
-This could be a swap of floating payments at a fixed interest rate, futures or other instruments.
-At the end of 2009 most of the obligations of the Company are floating rate based on EURIBOR.
-In this connection, the company is at risk from rising interest rates in the Eurozone.
-Since much of the debts of the company are long term, the governing body intends to purchase futures on EURIBOR, to neutralize the risk of increased interest on borrowings.
+In case of significant risks of a large increase in interest rates, which may have a significant negative impact on profits of the company, it may use derivatives or other financial instruments to hedge this risk.